The injury occurs primarily in football and other contact sports (eg, rugby). The ring finger is the most injured (75% of cases).

 Flexion of the hand digits is controlled by the flexor digitorum profundus (FDP) and flexor digitorum superficialis (FDS).
 The FDP inserts on the distal phalanx and flexes the distal interphalangeal (DIP) joint.

-The usual mechanism of FDP avulsion is that an athlete grips the jersey or shirt of a second athlete, catching the flexed finger, which gets extended forcefully as the second athlete suddenly moves away, rupturing the tendon.
+The most classical mechanism of FDP avulsion is that an athlete grips the jersey or shirt of a second athlete, catching the flexed finger, which gets extended forcefully as the second athlete suddenly moves away, rupturing the tendon.

 FDP avulsion can avulse a bone fragment.

 Symptoms and Signs of Jersey Finger

 The injured athlete cannot actively flex the distal interphalangeal (DIP) joint.
 Palpation of the volar/palmar surface of the fingertip is painful.
 The affected finger rests in slight extension.

 X-rays are needed to rule out an avulsion fracture of the distal phalanx.
 Active flexion of the affected distal interphalangeal (DIP) joint must be done or the diagnosis can be easily missed.